6i-software/vba-logger/documentation/1 - Getting started.md

 2. Add the `6i_VBALogger.xlam` file as a Reference in your VBA Project

    ![reference_VBALogger_xlam.png](assets%2Freference_VBALogger_xlam.png)

-   <br/>You should see this reference in the VBA editor:
+   You should see this reference in the VBA editor:

    ![see_reference_VBALogger_xlam.png](assets%2Fsee_reference_VBALogger_xlam.png)

-   <br/>That's it !
+   That's it !
 You are now ready to use the **VBA Logger** by its factory method.

 ## Usages